neherlab/HIVEVO_reversion/README.md

 ## Figure plots
 All the figures are plotted using the `Paper_figures.py` script.
-You will have to uncompress the intermediate data as explained in the following seciton.
+You will have to uncompress the intermediate data as explained in the following section.
 ## Working with the intermediate files
 This section is intended for people who wish to work with the intermediate data used for the paper.
 Due to size issues, the intermediate data is saved in a compressed format in `data.tar.xz/`.